 |Dates||Proposed Works||Target Levels|

-The new structure will help mitigate extreme water conditions and protect the lake in a changing climate.
-The inconvenience of an early drawdown will pay dividends to all stakeholders for many years into the future.
+The rehabilitated earth embankments will increase the resiliency during extreme water conditions and protect the lake in a changing climate.
+The associated inconveniences will pay dividends to all stakeholders for many years into the future.

 Thank you for your patience and support as we complete this important project!